Joe Root: 2021: Sri Lanka & India

 Root led England for the two match Test series against Sri Lanka, which was previously postponed due to the COVID-19 pandemic.
 In the first Test, Root scored 228, his 18th Test century and his first for 13 months.
 For his efforts (which led to England winning by 7 wickets), he was named Man of the Match.
 Root's run of form continued into the second, where, by scoring 186, he became the first Englishman since David Gower to pass 150 in consecutive Tests.
 During the innings he also overtook Geoffrey Boycott, Kevin Pietersen and Gower to become the fourth-highest Test run-scorer for England.
-Root led England for the four match Test series against India in India.
-In the first innings of the first Test against India he became the first player to score double hundred in his 100th Test Match Appearance was named the man of the match.
-But failed to win the series after winning the first match as they lost the series 3–1 to India.
-In the third Test against India, he got his first five wicket haul with figures of 5/8 in India's first innings.
+On 29 June 2021, in the opening fixture against Sri Lanka, Root played in his 150th ODI match.
+In the same match, Root also scored his 6,000th run in ODI cricket, making him the fourth fastest player (in terms of innings) to reach 6000 runs.

 Later in the summer, Root continued his good form in Tests, with centuries in each of the first three games in the series against India seeing him return to the top of the ICC Test batting rankings.
 As a team England fared less well, trailing the series 2–1 when the final Test was postponed due to COVID-19.

 2021–22: Australia and West Indies

 Root's good form did not continue into the 2021–22 Ashes series; though he was the leading run-scorer for England, he only managed three fifties and a top score of 89, as England lost the series 4–0.
 The result saw the sacking of Chris Silverwood as head-coach of the England team, and calls for Root to step down as captain.
-However, he was retained for the away series against West Indies, scoring a second-innings century in the drawn First Test, taking his tally of 100s to 24, and clear second place on the list England Test centurions.
+However, he was retained for the away series against West Indies, scoring a second-innings century in the drawn First Test, taking his tally of 100s to 24, and clear second place on the list of England Test centurions.

 On 4 January 2022, at the fourth Ashes Test in Sydney, he captained England for the 60th time taking the record for the most Test matches as England captain.
 On 15 April 2022, having captained England 64 times, Root resigned as Test captain stating: "It has been the most challenging decision I have had to make in my career but having discussed this with my family and those closest to me; I know the timing is right".